By Shanon Roberts, on 24 February 2020

 Viral marketing would not exist without social media.
 Without social media, there would be no vehicle for news or information to spread as rapidly as it does.
 However, many viral social media campaigns tend to be short-lived, as so many stories are constantly competing to grab consumers’ attention.

-In this article, I’ll explain 5 keys of viral social media campaigns, and how you can use them to help your brand go viral.
+In this article, we’ll explain 5 keys of viral social media campaigns, and how you can use them to help your brand go viral.

 5 Keys for Viral Social Media Campaigns